-Match fund requirements for the HOME Program will be provided by land, private financing, and non-cash contributions from special needs projects funded in-part by the City in an amount equal to 25% of the 2022 HOME allocation less administration.
+Match fund requirements for the HOME Program will be provided by land, private financing, and non-cash contributions from special needs projects funded in-part by the City in an amount equal to 25% of the 2023 HOME allocation less administration unless notified of a change later in the year.
 The total non-cash contribution is a result of the direct costs of social/professional services provided to residents of HOME-assisted units.
-In April 2020, HUD approved the City waiver request for the reduction of the match contribution to areas affected by COVID-19 for FY 2020 and FY 2021.
-On September 27, 2021, HUD's Office of Affordable Housing Programs (OAHP) issued a memorandum extending the reduction of the match requirement by 100% to include FY22.
+The match requirement was waivered for FY 2020, FY 2021, and FY 2022.